BXS-Archipelago/far-east-cc-ms4/README.md

 ## Research

-- There are a handful of small business who sell a broad range of car care products online.
+- There are a handful of small business who sell a very broad range of car care products online.
 - There are also larger Bulk chemical companies who specialise in car trade product sales, for dealers and car-wash centres, etc.
-- There is a very small supply of Japanese products and some of these are low quality.
+- There is a very small supply of Japanese or other Asian products and some of these are low quality.
-- Most car owners are ignorant of car care products, the quality of them and what they are actually designed to do.
+- Most car owners are unaware of car care products variability, the quality of them and what they are actually designed to do.
 - Most products are bought in general because of the marketing and merchandising on chain-store shelves.
 - Most products are bought because they are cheap.
 - Car enthusiasts are more likely to discuss and compare products at social gatherings, car club meets, car shows.
-- Enthusiasts will share photos of their cars and product purchases on Social Media.
+- Enthusiasts will share photos of their cars and product purchases on Social Media, forums, etc.
-- Ease-of-use and the finish delivered by the product are more important than competitive pricing.
+- Ease-of-use, durability and the finish delivered by the product are more important than competitive pricing.

 ## Important Site Features for the users